Layouts🔗

 Scrolling🔗

-If you've used Niri or PaperWM, this will feel familiar.
-Windows sit on an infinite horizontal (or vertical) strip.
+Windows sit on an infinite horizontal or vertical strip.
 Navigation is scrolling, not switching.

 scrollerInfinite horizontal strip.
-Windows scroll left and right past the screen edge.Niri, PaperWM, Hyprland, Mango
+Windows scroll left and right past the screen edge.Horizontal strip

 Algorithmic🔗